kelu124/echomods/include/ppt_CLA.md

 A CLA is _inbound_, when a License is _outbound_.

-_Ideally, the inbound=outbound: the contributor give the same rights to the project that the project gives to the user._ By default, if the contract does not define who will own the property, it is more likely than not that the person who wrote it will own it.
+_Ideally, __inbound=outbound__: the contributor give the same rights to the project that the project gives to the user._ By default, if the contract does not define who will own the property, it is more likely than not that the person who wrote it will own it.

 ## Why a CLA?